turingschool/curriculum/source/projects/dinner_dash.markdown

 ## Data Validity

-There are several types of entities in the system, each with requirements about what makes for a valid record.
-These restrictions are summarized below.

-Any attempt to create/modify a record with invalid attributes should return the user to the input form with a validation error indicating the problem along with suggestions how to fix it.
+There are several types of entities in the system, each with certain required data.
+Any attempt to create or modify a record with invalid attributes should return the user to the input form with a validation error indicating the problem along with suggestions how to fix it.

 ### Item